Honey Joys are the sweet, crunchy and golden treats that you may have first discovered at a kids party many years ago.

 Instructions

 - Melt butter, sugar and honey in a large saucepan over low-medium heat, stirring regularly.
-You want the saucepan to be large enough that you can add the cornflakes to the saucepan.
+(You want the saucepan to be large enough to allow the addition of the Corn Flakes to the saucepan.)

 - Once melted, bring the mixture to a frothy boil but remove from heat as soon as it reaches this point.